KshitijKarnawat/Machine-Learning/README.md

 Follow this link to install [TensorFlow 2.0](https://www.tensorflow.org/install).

 To open these files in a Colab follow the steps.
-1. Go to [Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) and Press `Ctrl + O`
+1. Go to [Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) and Press `Ctrl + O`.
-2. Click on GitHub
+2. Click on GitHub.
-3. Open a Notebook on GitHub and copy it's URL
+3. Open a Notebook on GitHub and copy it's URL.
-4. Paste it in Colab and hit Enter
+4. Paste it in Colab and hit Enter.
+5. Choose the file you want to poen from the results.
 ### Coursera
 #### Programs from the courses aren't uploaded as it would break the Coursera Honour Code
 Machine Learning Courses: